1757 - French invasion of Hanover – French army invades Hanover

 - The main army marched from Rethem to Westen.

 - D'Armentières (10 bns, 12 sqns, 10 field pieces) marched to Achim, on his way to Bremen.

 - M. de Guerchy remained at Rethem with 10 bns and Caraman Dragons.
 Furthermore, 10 other bns covered the communications between Rethem and Westen.
-The roads were becoming very bad.
+By this point, the roads were becoming very bad.